33 Profitable Businesses To Start With 50k in Kenya

 Malimali is among the profitable businesses to start with 50k in Kenya

 Depending on location, you can spare at least 15k for rent and licenses.
+I interviewed a Malimali business vendor in Machakos and she’s doing great.
+You can see how she started if you are interested in starting this business.

 8. A cyber cafe